IVSOP/Rofi-Themer/README.md

 ## Example usage

-The way I use this is just to store symlinks that point to the config files of a certain theme.
+The way I use this is just to store paths that point to the config files of a certain theme.
+Programs use some config file, but this file is actually a symlink which changes depending on the theme I select.

 I use i3, so in the config file(s), I have to first execute the daemon, passing in the path do the data folder: